MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationOnlineMeeting.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[AllowClientToJoinUsingBrowser <Boolean?>]`: Indicates whether the client can use the browser to join a virtual appointment.
 If set to false, the client can only use Microsoft Teams to join.
 Optional.

-BROADCASTSETTINGS `<IMicrosoftGraphBroadcastMeetingSettings1>`: broadcastMeetingSettings
+BROADCASTSETTINGS <IMicrosoftGraphBroadcastMeetingSettings1>: broadcastMeetingSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowedAudience <String>]`: broadcastMeetingAudience
   - `[Captions <IMicrosoftGraphBroadcastMeetingCaptionSettings>]`: broadcastMeetingCaptionSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[IsCaptionEnabled <Boolean?>]`: Indicates whether caption is enabled for this Teams live event.
+    - `[IsCaptionEnabled <Boolean?>]`: Indicates whether captions are enabled for this Teams live event.
     - `[SpokenLanguage <String>]`: The spoken language.
     - `[TranslationLanguages <String[]>]`: The translation languages (choose up to 6).
   - `[IsAttendeeReportEnabled <Boolean?>]`: Indicates whether attendee report is enabled for this Teams live event.
 Default value is false.